jhayes14/k-FP/README.md

 ##### Disclaimer

 The original code and datasets were lost in a drive failure.
-I have attempted to re-create them as faithfully as I can but there may be some issues.
-If you find any please report them to.
+I have attempted to re-create them as faithfully as possible but there may be some issues.
+If you find any please report them to me.